jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 What information do we collect?
 -------------------------------

-The external web services are collecting some information.
+The external web services collect some information, as described below.
-However they are not accessible by the JupyterLab development team.
-And therefore we do not collect any information.
+The JupyterLab development team cannot access and does not collect information that JupyterLab users provide to external web services.

 Features using external services
 --------------------------------